How to Determine Your Dress Shirt Size

-Take your neck circumference measurement.
 Place a cloth tape measure around the base of your neck, where your shirt collar would normally sit.
-Add one-half inch to this measurement so that the collar of your new shirt is not too snug.
+Add one-half inch to this measurement, so the collar of your new shirt is not too snug.

-Round your neck measurement up to the nearest whole or half size.
+For comfort, you’ll want to round up the neck measurement to the nearest whole or half size.
 For example, a neck measurement of 18.3 inches would round up to 18.5 inches.
 Collar sizes increase in increments of one-half inch only, so you may not get an exact fit.